 This is a fully 3D printed letter board, where you can compose messages using a set of 3D printed letters and numbers.
 Also included in this room decor idea is a set of 3 standard photo sizes, so you can make smaller letter boards using photo frames instead of 3D printing one from scratch.

 The shadows cast by this double wall tealight holder are hypnotic.
 But the best use case is for indoors and away from drafts; or substitute the live flame for an electric LED.
 We have a few decent DIY room decor ideas, but melted plastic is not one of them.

-Okay, a nuclear apocalypse is perhaps not the most comforting of DIY room decor ideas.
+Okay, a nuclear apocalypse is perhaps not the most comforting of easy DIY room decor ideas.
 But this Nuke Lamp is a beguiling piece of work, with the features of the cloud accentuated by an LED tucked inside.
 Should be a neat talking piece over beer and pretzels in your underground bunker.